zeppe-lin/pkgsrc-wmaker/README.md

 [ -f $usermodmap    ] && xmodmap $usermodmap

 # Start programs shipped with X11.
+# This loop executes any shell scripts found in
+# /etc/X11/xinit/xinitrc.d.
 if [ -d /etc/X11/xinit/xinitrc.d ]; then
     for f in /etc/X11/xinit/xinitrc.d/?*.sh; do
         [ -x "$f" ] && . "$f"